October 2005 Bangladesh court bombing

-2005 October Bangladesh court bombing was a synchronized bombing that happen on 3 October 2005 that targets courts in Chandpur and Lakshmipur and resulted in 2 deaths and 34 injuries.
-It was carried out by Jamaat-ul-Mujahideen Bangladesh, an Islamist terrorist organisation, that opposed secular judiciary and legal system in Bangladesh.
+The 2005 October Bangladesh court bombing was a synchronized bombing on 3 October 2005 that targeted courts in Chandpur and Lakshmipur districts and resulted in 2 deaths and 34 injuries.
+It was carried out by Jamaat-ul-Mujahideen Bangladesh, an Islamist terrorist organisation that opposed the secular judiciary and legal system in Bangladesh.

 Attacks

 Chandpur

-One person was killed in the bombing targeting Chandpur court.
-Two suspects were arrested from the spot.
-The suspects had leaflets calling for Sharia law in their possession and admitted being members of Jamaat-ul-Mujahideen Bangladesh.
+One person was killed in the bombing targeting the Chandpur court.
+Two suspects were arrested from the bombing site.
+The suspects had leaflets in their possession calling for Sharia law and admitted being members of Jamaat-ul-Mujahideen Bangladesh.